Who we are

 Mariellé Anzelone is an urban ecologist focusing on people's connections to nature and how design, education, and government can nurture this relationship.

-After her tenure as Plant Ecologist for NYC Parks, she continued to engage urbanites with the wildness of the Big Apple by founding NYC Wildflower Week in 2007 and contributing to The New York Times and WNYC.
+After her tenure as Plant Ecologist for NYC Department of Parks, she continued to engage urbanites with the wild green of the Big Apple by founding NYC Wildflower Week in 2007 and contributing to The New York Times and WNYC radio.

 Jennie Vercouteren is a green entrepreneur who founded Green Spaces in NYC and Denver, CO in 2008.
 For ten years, she ran Green Spaces, successfully leading a expansion that doubled the size of the space from 125 active members to 250 members and also doubled the revenue and profitability of the company in 2015.
 She led the company through the successful sale in 2018 to strategic partners.